NMBU-Data-Science/RENT/paper.md

 different master thesis projects at the Norwegian University of Life Sciences, mainly in the field of healthcare data analysis.

 # Acknowledgements
-In special we thank Runar Helin for proofreading of the documentation.
+We thank Runar Helin for proofreading of the documentation.

 # References